All My Children: 1990s

 At the time of Behr's hiring in early 1989, the show usually ranked around No. 4 in the ratings.
-By 1990, it had inched up to the No. 3 spot.
-ABC chose Megan McTavish, a former actress who had been on the writing team since 1987, to be its new head writer.
-She was officially promoted to that position in 1992, with Nixon serving as executive head writer.
-Stories such as Molly's leukemia, Ceara Connor's (Genie Francis') incest, Mona's lung cancer, and Deconstruction (a story about racism), were all praised in soap opera magazines for their social conscience.
-Other storylines included Natalie in the Well, the Who Killed Will Cortlandt? mystery, Willow Lake Acres (a humorous-but-serious tale about the plight of the elderly in a fraudulent nursing home), and a tornado that rocked Pine Valley.
-Behr also helped craft a story re-exploring Erica's father, Eric Kane.
+By 1990, Nixon returned as head writer, teaming with co-head writers Lorraine Broderick & Wisner Washam.
+Ratings inched up to the No. 3 spot with stories such as Molly's leukemia, Ceara Connor's (Genie Francis') incest, and Mona's lung cancer, all praised in soap opera magazines for their social conscience.
+A high point of 1991 was the introduction of Janet Green, leading to Natalie in the Well.
+In mid-1992 ABC promoted Megan McTavish, a former actress who had been on the writing team since 1987, to head writer, with Nixon serving as executive head writer.
+Hilights of her stories include the Who Killed Will Cortlandt? mystery, Willow Lake Acres (a humorous-but-serious tale about the plight of the elderly in a fraudulent nursing home), and a tornado that rocked Pine Valley.

-McTavish was also instrumental in a major, but still popular retroactive continuity (retcon) storyline in 1993.
+McTavish was also instrumental in a major, but popular retroactive continuity (retcon) storyline in 1993.
 Shortly after being introduced, Kendall Hart (Sarah Michelle Gellar) was revealed as Erica's long-lost daughter.
 Kendall was conceived after Erica was raped on her 14th birthday by her father's actor friend Richard Fields.
 After she became pregnant, Erica gave her baby up for adoption.
 Kendall comes to Pine Valley after finding out her birth mother is the famous Erica Kane.
 Kendall longs for Erica's approval but is also angry over her perceived feelings of being 'abandoned' at birth and seeks revenge against her mother.
 Although they try to make their family work at first, Kendall acts out and mother and daughter experience a painful, strained, and complicated relationship during this time in the series.
 Gellar was proclaimed by some "as the second coming of Erica" in her two years as Kendall Hart from 1993 to 1995, but left the show to pursue other acting opportunities.

-The Santos, Dillon, Frye, and Keefer families were introduced during the 1990s as well.
-Also, the Tad and Dixie pairing had become especially popular.
+The Santos, Dillon, Frye, and Keefer families were also introduced, and the Tad and Dixie pairing had become especially popular.
 Other prominent couples were Dimitri and Erica (Michael Nader), Trevor (James Kiberd) and Natalie (Kate Collins), Hayley (Kelly Ripa) and Brian (Gregory Gordon, Matt Borlenghi, Brian L. Greene), and Brooke English and Edmund Grey (Julia Barr, John Callahan).